vihangi-liyanage/lumeerUp/README.md

-# LUMEERUP – AI-Powered Career Guidance Platform
+## Future Enhancements

+* AI Career Advisor Chatbot
+* CV Scoring System
+* Internship Recommendations
+* Job Market Trend Analysis
+* Advanced Analytics Dashboard

+## Status

+🚧 This project is currently under active development.
+Core features have been implemented, and the application is in the testing, debugging, and optimization phase before the final release.# LUMEERUP – AI-Powered Career Guidance Platform

 ## Overview